Updated for tax year 2017

 Not all expenses are created equal

 The definition of qualified education expenses varies.
-It depends on the tax credit or other benefit you want to use.
+It depends on the tax credit or other benefits you want to use.

 On the flip side, the following expenses are not considered qualified education expenses: